lolo859/vodka-dev/docs/vodka-lib-usage.md

 This is the class for storing a variable.

 **Attributes that must be set after declaration:**
-- `vodka::variables::DatatypesNames thing` : indicate which datatype is stored inside the object
+- `vodka::variables::VariableDatatype thing` : indicate which datatype is stored inside the object
 - `vodka::variables::VariableMetadata variable_metadata` : the main metadata of the variable

 **According to the value in `thing`, one this attribute must be set:**
-- `vodka::variables::VodintVariable vodint_element` : if `thing` is  `vodka::variables::DatatypesNames::vodint`
+- `vodka::variables::VodintVariable vodint_element` : if `thing` is  `vodka::variables::VariableDatatype::vodint`
-- `vodka::variables::VodecVariable vodec_element` : if `thing` is  `vodka::variables::DatatypesNames::vodec`
+- `vodka::variables::VodecVariable vodec_element` : if `thing` is  `vodka::variables::VariableDatatype::vodec`
-- `vodka::variables::VodargVariable vodarg_variable` : if `thing` is  `vodka::variables::DatatypesNames::vodarg`
+- `vodka::variables::VodargVariable vodarg_variable` : if `thing` is  `vodka::variables::VariableDatatype::vodarg`

 **This class has no methods.**